 Financial Times March 2014: Mini-nuclear plants safe as windmills, says Urenco boss Helmut Engelbrecht believes there is a growing case for small-scale, modular nuclear plants - particularly in developing countries

-The boss of Urenco, the enriched uranium supplier that has been put up for sale with a price tag of £9bn, has made the case for mini-nuclear power plants to solve the energy problems of industry and developing countries.
-Helmut Engelbrecht said there was a growing case for “small-scale, modular” plants – the type being developed by B&W mPower and America’s NuScale Power – to plug demand for energy without the costs of conventional nuclear.
+The boss of Urenco, the enriched uranium supplier that has been put up for sale with a price tag of £9bn, has made a case for mini-nuclear power plants to solve the industry's energy problems and develop countries.
+Helmut Engelbrecht said there was a growing case for “small-scale, modular” plants – the type being developed by B&W mPower and America’s NuScale Power – to plug the demand for energy without the costs of conventional nuclear.

-The challenge for the industry is to come up with something simple and reliable that can beat wind power on cost – a plug in and play unit,” he said.
-He argued that developing countries in particular faced increasing demand for energy but could not afford the upfront costs of a major nuclear plant, along the lines of the £16bn, 3200MW twin-reactor at Britain’s Hinkley Point C, which can provide electricity for 60 years.
-There is evidence that a modular plant can be designed that is every bit as safe as a windmill,” said Mr Engelbrecht, whose backing for such technology coincided with news from MPs on the Energy and Climate Change Committee that they planned a new inquiry into “small nuclear power”.
+The challenge for the industry is to come up with something simple and reliable that can beat wind power on cost – a plugin and play unit,” he said.
+He argued that developing countries, in particular, faced an increasing energy demand but could not afford the upfront costs of a major nuclear plant along the lines of the £16bn, 3200MW twin-reactor at Britain’s Hinkley Point C, which can provide electricity for 60 years.
+There is evidence that a modular plant can be designed that is every bit as safe as a windmill,” said Mr. Engelbrecht, whose backing for such technology coincided with news from MPs on the Energy and Climate Change Committee that they planned a new inquiry into “small nuclear power.”
 The committee said the International Atomic Energy Agency defined “small” as below 300MW.

 Mr. Engelbrecht said last year that the fact that Japan was "investing massively in flood walls" showed it was serious about firing up its nuclear plants again.

-Despite the advent of US shale gas and the subsidies for investment in renewable energy, Mr. Engelbrecht expected demand from China and India in particular to fuel the major expansion of the current 440-strong nuclear power station fleet.
-"If you look at global energy demand it's still predicted to double over the next 30 years and nuclear is expected to double as well," he said.
-"There are 70 reactors in construction, 170 in planning and more than 300 being talked about."
+Despite the advent of US shale gas and the subsidies for investment in renewable energy, Mr. Engelbrecht expected demand from China and India to fuel the major expansion of the current 440-strong nuclear power station fleet.
+"If you look at global energy demand, it's still predicted to double over the next 30 years, and nuclear is expected to double as well," he said.
+"There are 70 reactors in construction, 170 in planning, and more than 300 being discussed."

 Boiling water nuclear power station :